 The band was good, but we had to laugh when they began their show celebrating France's national holiday with Mac the Knife.
 They played for a long time before we heard their first French song.

-We were happily ensconced at our table, enjoying the music and watching all of the activity, while the waiters were busy trying to keep up with the crowd, which kept expanding.
+We were happily ensconced at our table, enjoying the music and watching all the activity while the waiters were busy trying to keep up with the crowd, which kept expanding.
 Friends found friends, carrying extra chairs from one table to another to squeeze in together.
 New tables and chairs kept appearing, spreading the café further out into the square.
 We were captivated by the scene when suddenly all of the lights went out, and KABOOM!
 An explosion filled the sky.

 What was happening?
 Everyone around us was suddenly running for cover.
 Burning embers were falling from the sky.
 Our ears were still ringing from the noise of the explosion as we watched the waiters race to crank in the awnings before they caught fire.
 From our seats against the wall of the café, where the overhanging roof protected us from most of the falling flames, we could see the crowd staring over our heads with their mouths open.
-Cautiously, we looked up and saw that the fireworks were exploding directly over our heads.
+Then, cautiously, we looked up and saw the fireworks exploding directly over our heads.
 We should have been afraid, but we couldn't stop laughing.
 It was all so daringly French and so different from our American fireworks experiences.

 Like Dorothy in Oz, we knew that we weren't in Kansas anymore.